turingschool-examples/backend_mod_1_prework/README.md

 nothing to commit, working tree clean
 ```

 Congratulations!
 You just saved your work to Git!
-If `git status` is showing any files, add them with `git add <file name>` and commit them with `git commit -m "adds day 1"`.
+If `git status` is showing any files, add them with `git add <file name>` and commit them with `git commit -m "Add day 1"`.

 ## Push to Github